The Ethical Supermarkets In The UK To Know

 How Ethical Is The Supermarket’s Supply Chain

 What conditions do workers work in?
 How are they treated?
 What are they paid?
 These are just some of the questions that go into determining whether a supermarket is ethical or not.
-Suma’s worker’s cooperative was the biggest stand out in this guide.
+Suma’s worker’s cooperative was the biggest stand out in this guide – ensuring equal pay for every employee.

 Animal Rights